shreyas-girjapure/Salesforce-CLI-RAG-Bot/README.md

-# Salesforce CLI RAG Bot - Chat with your documents using AI
+# Salesforce CLI Command Search RAG Bot - Chat with your documents using AI

-## Project Overview
+## Overview
+Document search implementations generally involve
+1. Data Splitting
+1. Embedding
+1. Storing in Vector DB
+1. Retrieving with LLM's layer for summary.

+There are some major issues in search results depending RAG strategy and dataset used.
+Below are some areas involved in result inaccuracy.
+1. Data splitting
+    1. Chunked data may lose important context for the query and retrieval of such data generates bad results in final outcome.
+1. LLM's layer
+    1. LLM some times add their own flavors `[hallucinations]` on vectored context provided.

+So by avoiding standard split and embed approaches and fine tuning the dataset , Better results can be achieved.

+This project is implementation of such finely controlled dataset's RAG strategy.

+    Tip : You can create simple AI powered bots using low code tools like
+        1. RelevanceAI
+        1. Flowise

-### Problem Statement
+## Problem Statement / Motivations
-1. Simple chunking content and putting in vector db gives hallucinated results.
-Wanted to improve searches on dataset and use efficient retrieval.
-1. Just Cant remember `DX commands` and their examples.
+1. Overcome inaccuracy of simple RAG strategy and provide accurate results.
 1. Always wanted a personal AI powered `RAG bot`.
 1. Wanted to implement lang-chain concepts.
 Understand AI hype better.

-### Existing ways to do this [Find CLI commands you need]
+## Existing ways to do this [Find CLI commands you need]
 1. Actually read through [Salesforce CLI Reference Documentation](https://resources.docs.salesforce.com/246/latest/en-us/sfdc/pdf/sfdx_CLI_reference.pdf)
 1. Use `sfdx search` command for keyword searching commands.

-### Overview
-This is a simple [Lang-Chain JS](https://js.langchain.com/docs/get_started) based RAG implementation.
-Using locally stored `FaissStore` as vector database for semantic retrieval.

-dataset / document chosen for implementation is [Salesforce CLI Reference Documentation](https://resources.docs.salesforce.com/246/latest/en-us/sfdc/pdf/sfdx_CLI_reference.pdf).

-#### Implementation overview
+## Implementation overview
 1. Embedded `SFDX CLI documentation` using openAi's embedding model.
 1. LLM model `gpt-3.5-turbo`
 1. Embedding model `text-embedding-ada-002`